 Emoticon: PokémonXD: Gale of Darkness.
 It stands for "Xtra Dimension

 Disc One Final Dungeon: The Cipher Key Lair to a degree, although it generally becomes apparent once you discover the boss at the end is simply another Cipher Admin.

 Disc One Nuke: Espeon once again, if you choose to evolve your Eevee in one.
-It's arguably worse due to the lower starting levels, and this Espeon has access to bite for added coverage.
+It's arguably worse due to the lower starting levels, but this Espeon has access to Bite for added coverage.
 Jolteon may count as a milder example, also being a fair notch above the early game foes statistically.

 Even Evil Has Standards: Subverted.
 Dr. Krane gives Naps, Lovrina's number two, an earful about the misdeeds he's committing with Cipher.
 Naps acknowledges that it's evil, but nowhere near enough to quit his day job.
 Apparently, Poochyena soccer is the bare minimum to remain employed in his line of work.